I Want To...

 - Intrathecal baclofen pump: An intrathecal pump is surgically placed inside your child’s abdominal wall.
 The pump delivers medication directly to the spinal fluid, which increases symptom relief.

-Remember, always speak with a knowledgable physician when considering treatment.
+Remember, always speak with a knowledgeable physician when considering treatment.